Don’t Count Your Chickens

 It’s got to be said, the term cherry tree was always a bit of a misnomer anyway, as it’s only produced a total of ONE cherry since we moved in.

-Work around the back is scheduled for 6 weeks but, given the current rate of progress, the guys may well be finished before then.
+Work around the back is scheduled for six weeks but given the current rate of progress, the guys may well be finished before then.